zerroxxx9/password-hash-cracker/README.md

 # password-hash-cracker
-simple password and hash cracker using python
+simple password and hash cracker using python, CSVHashCrack Suite and rockyou.